 Making a mossarium is a fun and easy vivarium project to start.
 Compared to other plants, moss can be on the relatively low end of the demanding spectrum.
 The key layers for a moss terrarium are very easily obtainable but vital to the longevity of your moss nursery.

-The Drainage layer of this setup usually consists of some type of earthy material, like gravel, rocks and activated charcoal.
+This layer of the setup usually consists of some type of earthy material, like gravel, rocks and activated charcoal.
 This area is important because it provides an easy way for stagnant water to escape, providing a filter for the substrate layer.
 Allowing water to settle down here helps keep the humidity levels stable within the enclosure.
 This layer also serves as a good spot for healthy bacteria to thrive and break down unhealthy chemicals like ammonia.

-The Substrate layer of the mossarium is made up of some type of grow media.
+This layer of the mossarium is made up of some type of grow media.
 In most cases, it contains soil like coco coir or potting mix.
-You will want something that is easy for the moss to attach
+You will want something that is easy for the moss to attach to.
+This layer should be kept moist at all times.
+Healthy bacteria reside in this layer and aid with the breakdown of nutrients that the moss will absorb as a bonus.

 The Moss layer of the mossarium is the moss itself.
 Decorations are a nice complement to this layer as well.
 Moss will help retain moisture in the substrate if done correctly.
 If any additional plants are added to the mossarium, be sure to remove any fallen leaf litter found around this layer.